ravikiranbvn/rpi4_linux_cpp_development/README.md

 # rpi4_linux_cpp_development
 ```
-- This is a simple demonstration to showcase the build docker with rpi4 kernel, tools and environment
+- This project build a docker with ubuntu 20.04, QEMU, toolchain setup and C/C++ environment using VSCode/CMake.
 ```

 # Environment setup